 Micro-Managing Looks Like:

-This shifts into micro-management when you start to get too deeply ingrained in the details of executing the project (the part that the team should be doing).
+This shifts when you start to get too deeply ingrained in the details of executing the project.
 This could mean overscheduling your team down to the hour, or breaking the project’s subtasks into step-by-step “here’s how to do it” directions.
-You should be giving each team’s unit a timeframe, milestones, and the expected result, and let them figure out how best to prioritize to achieve their goals – not deciding for them.
+You should be giving each team’s unit a timeframe, milestones, and the expected result.
+Let them figure out how best to prioritize to achieve their goals – not deciding for them.

-When it comes to managing the budget, you might become hyper-focused, counting every penny or project minute.
+When it comes to managing the budget, you might become hyper-focused, counting every penny.
 You might fall into “penny-wise, pound-foolish”, where you end up blowing the budget because you didn’t foresee a larger consequence of penny pinching.

 Ask Yourself These Questions